cast-org/figuration/site/4.2/widgets/dropdown.md

     <kbd title="left arrow"><span class="fas fa-arrow-left" aria-hidden="true"></span></kbd>
   </dt>
   <dd>
     Closes the currently focused submenu, and returns focus back to the triggering element.
-If there are no submenus open, focus will be returned to the main trigger.
     If current focus is in a text input or textarea, the text caret will move accordingly.
   </dd>
 </dl>